Fisherman Ben's Big Catch

 Besides the fact that it washed ashore at all, Estes said that, in his experience, it was unusual to see any deep-water fish so intact.
 "Fish are like us.
 If you bring in one from the deep too fast, the eyes pop out.
 They get the bends like we do.
 So she must have come in really slowly.”

 After not too long, a lifeguard came over with a shovel and delicately picked up the fish along with the underlying sand, he said.
-It made its way eventually into NHM’s Ichthyology Collection and the specimen (Himantolophus sagamius, a type of anglerfish) will soon be on display at NHM in a temporary installation, Discovery from the Deep.
+It made its way eventually into NHM’s Ichthyology Collection and the specimen (Himantolophus sagamius, a type of anglerfish) was featured in a temporary installation, Discovery from the Deep.
 “I’m not a ham," said Estes, "but I know that I did something special, and that's kind of cool."